SUSTAINABILITY – OUR APPROACH AND KPIs

 Five workshops in 2021 brought together our CSR representatives and allowed them to share their knowledge of challenges and best practice within ME Group.
 These workshops sought to define our achievable objectives and to consider key performance indicators that would address the specific conditions of each country in which ME Group operates.

 We do everything in our power to support and protect human rights.
 As a responsible company with operations across the world, we believe that strong ethics and good business go hand-in-hand.

 We commit to complying with the laws and regulations of the countries and jurisdictions in which we operate.

-For the Group, quality of life at work is a key priority to facilitate a high-performance company and an enjoyable place to work.
-The Group therefore offers activities or services promoting well-being at work and work-life balance for its employees.
+For ME Group, quality of life at work is a key priority to facilitate a high-performance company and an enjoyable place to work.
+It therefore offers activities or services promoting well-being at work and work-life balance for its employees.
 A “Well-being Dashboard” is made available to employees to monitor their well-being rate on a daily basis and offers them the opportunity to provide feedback.
 This tool provides an insight into how our employees are feeling, their level of commitment, and the collective dynamics of the company.

 Material focus areas